r00tmebaby/ZedTV-IPTV-Player-Recorder-Scraper/README.md

 ## Disclaimer
 This tool is intended for personal use only.
 You are responsible for how you use it.
 Respect content rights and local laws.

+---

+## VLC Libraries in the Build
+- We ship and test against a full set of VLC libs/plugins during development.
+- For release builds, we bundle only the plugins needed for typical IPTV playback and MP4 recording (access, demux, codec, packetizer, stream_out, mux, audio/video outputs, and d3d11).
+- This keeps the package smaller and helps startup stay fast while preserving all current functionality.
+- If you need an extra VLC feature (e.g., uncommon protocols), open an issue and we can include that plugin family.